inverno-io/inverno-mods/doc/reference-guide.md

 #### Composite Web module

-The Web Winter compiler plugin generates a single Web router configurer bean aggregating all route definitions specified in Web controllers beans in the module.
+The Web Inverno compiler plugin generates a single Web router configurer bean aggregating all route definitions specified in Web controllers beans in the module.
 When the module composes the *web* module, this bean is then plugged in the *web* module to configure the Web server router.

 Now if the module doesn't compose the *web* module, the Web router configurer bean is simply exposed by the module waiting for the module to be composed within other modules until a top module eventually composes the *web* module.